Infor: Koch Industries

 Subsequently, in February 2020, Koch bought out Golden Gate Capital's remaining minority shareholding.
 The transaction valued Infor's assets at $11 billion.
+By then Infor was the world's third-largest enterprise software vendor after Oracle Corporation and SAP, with 6% of the market.

 Acquisitions

 Philanthropy

 In 2013, the company was recognized as a Computerworld honors laureate for its work with Habitat for Humanity, partnering with the organization to provide software at free or reduced prices.
 Through Habitat for Humanity, Infor employees also participate in a Volunteer Build Program, Employee Giving Campaign, and Annual Global Village Build.

 The company sponsors the Leukemia & Lymphoma Society's “Light the Night Walks” events, held in years such as 2012.

 Infor has supported the United Negro College Fund's A Mind Is a Terrible Thing to Waste event.